kariinmgdn/WeatherApp/README.md

 ### Description

-RESTful web service that returns the weather data determined by IP of a request originator.
+RESTful web service that returns the weather data determined by the IP of a request originator by handling GET requests to path “weather”.
 Upon receiving a request, the service performs a geolocation search using [Keycdn](https://tools.keycdn.com/).
-After that service uses [open-meteo](https://open-meteo.com/) to determine current weather conditions using the coordinates of the IP.
+After receiving the geolocation data service uses [open-meteo](https://open-meteo.com/) to determine current weather conditions using the coordinates of the IP.

 ### Response examples